Locations:

 Sleep disorders in pregnancy

-Sleep apnea: Sleep apnea is particularly dangerous for pregnant women.
+Sleep apnea: Sleep apnea is particularly dangerous when you're pregnant.

 Research shows negative effects for both the mother and for fetal development.
 The full extent of the problem isn’t fully known yet, but there is substantial evidence pointing to the association of sleep apnea with: